Segmentation and Smoothing Affect Explanation Quality More Than the Choice of Perturbation-based XAI Method for Image Explanations: Discussion

 Most works that introduce or compare perturbation-based image explanation methods do not examine the parameters of the explanation pipelines separately.
 This leads to a poor understanding of why a method performs well and can lead to questionable claims of some methods being better than others~\cite{velmurugan2023through, miro2024assessing}.
 The results of this work show that each parameter of the perturbation-based image explanations pipeline significantly impacts performance.

 From the results, it is clear that using SLIC as opposed to grid segmenting improves performance significantly.
 Per-pixel attribution, which requires smooth masks, also improves performance compared to per-segment attribution.
 Finally, using SLIC with per-pixel attribution further improved performance.
-This shows that using Gaussian filters or other alternatives to bilinear smoothing is promising as it allows the use of better-performing segmentation methods.
+This shows that using Gaussian filters or other alternatives to bilinear smoothing is promising, as it allows the use of better-performing segmentation methods.
 The choice of attribution calculation has a noticeably smaller impact on performance when compared to the choice of segmentation method or the difference between per-segment and per-pixel attribution.
-It is interesting that PDA and RISE attribution perform differently when they perform equally in the ideal case.
-It seems that, with a limited sample size, using the average decrease in prediction when a segment is excluded (PDA) is less stable than using the average increase when it is (RISE).
+The largest impact on performance came from issues that PDA and RISE attribution encounter when sampling is biased towards certain features.
+It is likely that using more careful sampling methods would eliminate these differences, making the choice of attribution method seemingly arbitrary when it comes to occlusion metrics.
+This is supported by visualizations of the attribution maps generated for the images, which are similar.
+When it comes to feature attribution for images, it is arguable that performance is not the most relevant criterion for choosing an attribution method.
+Instead, it is useful to consider other factors when choosing an attribution method.
+CIU, PDA, and RISE are all likely easier to explain to a lay user than LIME and SHAP, which is an advantage.
+CIU's ability to differentiate between importance and influence is specific to that attribution method.
+On the other hand, CIU, in its current form, cannot assign attribution to single features when using sampling methods other than "only one" and "all but one", which limits its performance on occlusion metrics in high sampling situations.

 It is clear that an increased sample size does improve performance.
-However, the computation needed scales directly with the sample size.
-With ever-increasing computational demands by newer DNN models, even a low sample size let alone thousands of samples, may be unrealistic to presume for an explanation of a single decision.
-Developing perturbation-based methods that can give good explanations with low sample size is therefore a promising future direction.
-In some cases, such as medical diagnosis prediction, the need for and the value of explanations are likely high enough that it is worth increasing computational demands by factors of thousands.
+However, as model calls dominate the computational demands of the other parts of the pipelines, the total computation of each pipeline scales directly with sample size.
+With ever-increasing computational demands by newer DNN models, even a low sample size, let alone thousands of samples, may be unrealistic to presume for an explanation of a single decision.
+In some cases, such as medical diagnosis prediction, the need for and the value of explanations are likely high enough that it is worth increasing computational demands by factors of thousands, but for many other cases, low-computation explanations are needed.
+Developing perturbation-based methods that can give good explanations with a low sample size is, therefore, a promising future direction.
+One approach to this could be by using a limited number of samples initially and using the results from those samples to determine the next set of samples.
+Such an approach would essentially make the sampling, perturbing, and predicting steps of the pipelines recurrent.